Washington DC - As the 2024 presidential election looms, the' stances on and border policy are coming under the spotlight.

 During a recent visit to Texas, Stein as a "disaster" created and advanced by both Republican and Democratic administrations.

 The socialist ticket opposes the capitalist and imperialist forces that destabilize other countries, drive the global climate crisis, and force people to migrate.
-They also stand against the .
+They also stand against the of migrants.

 Their campaign, instead, calls for comprehensive immigration reform in accordance with international law and the extension of citizenship rights to every person living in the US.